-The longer a password is the harder it will be to break.
+The longer it is the harder it will be to break.
 It should be 8 characters or longer.
 There are hacker tools that can try random groups of characters.
 But this takes time.
 The more characters in the word the more combinations there are and thus the longer it take to get to it.
-Computers are very powerful today and are getting faster every day.
+Computers are very powerful today and are only getting faster every year.

 For extra security change your passwords every month.
 You should not use the same password for multiple systems either.
-Once someone figures out your password they would gain access to everything you have.
-You can limit the damage they could do or the amount of information they could steal by not using the same exact password for your windows login, your email account,your dial up connection,etc. This is especially true when signing up for account/services on web sites.
-Don't use the same password you use on your really important things like your checking account.
+Once someone figures out your password one one web site they would gain access to everything you have.
+You can limit the damage they could do or the amount of information they could steal by not using the same exact password for your windows login, your email account,your playstation 4, your amazon account,etc. As an absolute minimum don't use the same password you use on your really important things like your checking account.
+Another really good idea is to use a password manager.
+This was you can have different passwords everywhere but don't have to worry about remebering them.
+You only need to remember the one to the password manager.

-Users passwords are not the only problem.
-Many server programs have a default password set when they are installed.
-The first thing you should do is change them.
-Database servers generally have the default administrator password as blank.
-All someone has do is find out the default password for an application and have instant access to your system.
-Watch out for passwords in hardware such as a wireless hub or a cable router.
+Watch out for passwords in hardware such as a wireless router or a cable modem.
 Be sure to change it from the factory default.
 It's not very secure if your password is in the manual that it came with.